 All those customer centric services increase customer autonomy.
 Technology is hereby an enabler.
 The more your business model supports customer centric autonomy, the higher the revenue potential.

-In order to identify the needs of the customers (Voice of the Customer), you should have a unique customer approach, meaning that you are responsive to the customer needs and find solutions that fit best for the customer in his specific situation.
+In order to identify the needs of the customers (Voice of the Customer, DMAIC model ), you should have a unique customer approach, meaning that you are responsive to the customer needs and find solutions that fit best for the customer in his specific situation.
 Based on your experience you should know how to manage critical situations and how to ensure project success.
 The secret of projectmanagement success lies in the combination of

 - People Management

 Irrespective in which project phase a client is, you need to find the right methods and tools to support him.
 Your methods could be based on Lean Six Sigma & Agile Methods, or more traditional project management concepts.
 In any case your services have to be documented in a proper way in order to enable a good tracking and understanding of the project-phases.
 Project Management, Integration Management, Time Management, Cost and Quality Management are basic methods that are underlying all projects.